 Let’s tell you the story of the company and the man behind it – Hari Menon!

 Who Is Hari Menon And How Was Life Before Big Basket?

 Born in 1963 – Hari Menon is the Cofounder, CEO and Head of Merchandising at Bigbasket.com!

-Over the period of time, Hari had also been an integral part of quite a few companies.
-Prior to starting Big Basket, Hari along with the founding team of Big Basket had cofounded Fabmart, one of the pioneers in the e-commerce in India and its physical extension – Fabmall.
+Over some time, Hari had also been an integral part of quite a few companies.
+Before starting Big Basket, Hari along with the founding team of Big Basket had cofounded Fabmart, one of the pioneers in the e-commerce in India and its physical extension – Fabmall.

-A lesser known fact is that, Hari had also served as the Country Head at ‘Planetasia’ – which was one of the first Internet services businesses in India, and had begun his career with ‘Wipro’ as a Business Head in the Infotech business.
+A lesser known fact is that Hari had also served as the Country Head at ‘Plantasia’ – which was one of the first Internet services businesses in India, and had begun his career with ‘Wipro’ as a Business Head in the Infotech business.

-Personally, he considers himself to be a Music enthusiast, and also wishes to play in a band someday.
+He considers himself to be a Music enthusiast and also wishes to play in a band someday.
 He is also an avid cricket fan and a member of the ‘Karnataka Cricket Association’ as well.

-Hari was born into a middle-class family that lived in Bandra, Mumbai, and was always taught to lead a live that gave him a settled live, a stable job, etc… It was the urge to experiment that pushed him to try out something new.
+Hari was born into a middle-class family that lived in Bandra, Mumbai, and was always taught to lead a life that gave him a settled life, a stable job, etc… It was the urge to experiment that pushed him to try out something new.

 What Is Big Basket?